Updated

 Google Gemini Review 2026: Is It Worth Switching From ChatGPT?

-I’ve been testing Gemini across the free tier, AI Pro, and AI Ultra plans for the past several weeks.
-Here’s my complete, honest breakdown as of March 2026.
+Based on our research across the free tier, AI Pro, and AI Ultra plans — drawing on official Google documentation, public benchmarks, and detailed user reports — here’s our complete, honest breakdown as of June 2026.

 What Is Google Gemini?